ethz-pbs21/SandyFluid/Project Plan.md

 Successfully implement PIC, FLIP, and one extra PIC-based (RPIC/APIC/PolyPIC) method to animate sand.
 Also implement their normal version for fluid simulation to show comparison in more complex scenes.

+Reconstruct surfaces from the simulation results using anisotropic kernels (https://www.cc.gatech.edu/~turk/my_papers/sph_surfaces.pdf).
+Write scripts to output the reconstructed meshes per-frame, and import them into Blender for final rendering.

 ##### Timeline

 **By milestone:** Correct implementation of PIC & FLIP to animate sand, can show demo in a simple scene.

 **By final presentation:** Correct implementation of PIC, FLIP, and one PIC-based method to animate sand and normal fluid (water), can show demo in more complex scenes.
-Each team member will mainly implemente one of those methods.
+Each team member will mainly implement one of those methods.